-Another important piece of legislation is the Financial Markets Act, 2012.
-The Financial Markets Act regulates and controls securities trading, clearing and settlement, and among other things, the prohibition of insider trading and other market related abuses.
-The South African Competition Act, 1998, (the "Competition Act") forms an important part of the South African M&A legislative framework.
+The South African Competition Act, 1998, (the Competition Act) also forms an important part of the South African M&A legislative framework.
 For those transactions which constitute notifiable mergers under the Competition Act, approval of the South African competition authorities is required before the transaction can be implemented.
-A notifiable merger is one where there is change of control (either legal or de facto control) over a South African company or business and the thresholds (of assets and turnover) set out in the act for mandatory notification; are met.
-From a threshold perspective, there are two categories of notifiable mergers: intermediate mergers and large mergers - the latter generally involving a more extended approval process, with the approval of South Africa's highest competition body, the Competition Tribunal.
-Mergers which fall below the prescribed thresholds for an intermediate merger are considered to be small mergers and are not notifiable, although the competition authorities retain the ability to call upon the parties to a small merger to notify the merger if they believe it may substantially prevent or lessen competition or cannot be justified on public interest grounds.
+A notifiable merger is one where there is change of control (either legal or de facto control) over a South African company or business and the thresholds (of assets and turnover) set out in the act for mandatory notification are met.

+From a threshold perspective, there are two categories of notifiable mergers: intermediate mergers and large mergers - the latter generally involving a more extended approval process, with the approval of South Africa's higher competition body, the Competition Tribunal.
+Mergers which fall below the prescribed thresholds for an intermediate merger are considered to be small mergers and are not notifiable, although the South African competition authorities retain the ability to call upon the parties to a small merger to notify the merger if they believe it may substantially prevent or lessen competition or cannot be justified on public interest grounds.